bcgov/EPIC.search/tools/embedder/DOCUMENTATION.md

 - **⚠️ Skipped**: Scanned documents when OCR is not available (status: `"skipped"`)
 - **❌ Failed**: OCR was attempted but failed to extract meaningful text (status: `"failure"`)

+> 💡 **Retry Tip**: Use `--retry-skipped` to reprocess documents that were skipped due to missing OCR, and `--retry-failed` to retry documents where OCR processing failed.
+This is useful when enabling OCR or fixing configuration issues.

 #### **Known Scanning Device Detection**

 Documents from these devices automatically trigger OCR processing: